 Let mixture drip for about 20 minutes or so to get some of the initial juice out of the pulp.

 Gather up the ends of cheesecloth and tie tightly with an all-purpose kitchen twine or heavy string, making a loop by which to hang the jelly bag to allow the juice to drip out.

 Hang the jelly bag on a broom handle and support the broom between two chairs.
 Place a large pot or bowl under the jelly bag to catch the juice as it drips.

 Allow this to drip on its own for several hours (i.e., at least 3-4) or overnight, until no more juice is seen dripping through.
-Resist the urge to squeeze the jelly bag to hasten the juice flow as this could cause some of the apple pulp to escape the bag resulting in a cloudy juice and jelly.
+Resist the urge to squeeze the jelly bag to hasten the juice flow, or to extract more juice from the pulp, as this can cause some of the apple pulp to escape the bag resulting in a cloudy juice and jelly.

-Place 2-3 saucers in the freezer.
-You will need these to test the jelly for “jellying” status.
+Place 2-3 freezer-safe saucers in the freezer.
+You will need these to test the jelly for “jelling” status.

 When jelly bag is done dripping, discard bag and apple pulp.
 To determine the amount of sugar needed, measure out the extracted juice and add ¾ cup of sugar for each cup of juice.

 Pour juice into pot.
 Look at that gorgeous color of juice!

 Add the lemon juice and sugar to the extracted apple juice.

 Stir to dissolve sugar.